DAndi5/14next-fast-book/README.md

 The demo uses browser localStorage for the data storage, which means it runs without a backend.

-#### A project built for resurrecting the countless abandonware repos littering GitHub.
-The goal is to make it easier to turn any repo, no matter how old, and turn it into a working GitHub Codespace.
+#### A project built for resurrecting a stalled project requires a close look at what circumstances have changed, and then changing the plan to match the current reality.

 ### 📸 Screenshots
 ![Screenshot](public/2.bmp)